Loading...

 Portion Control

-Engage in light physical activity, like a short walk, after eating.
-Exercise can help lower blood sugar levels by increasing insulin sensitivity.
+Engage in light physical activity, such as a short walk, after eating.
+This can help lower blood glucose levels.

 healthspan-mbl